Sheriff's Office identifies body pulled from Charlotte Harbor

 • Laura Marie Ridgeway, 58, 400 block of Granada Drive, North Port.
 Charge: hold for Charlotte County for failure to appear (original charge: trespassing in an occupied conveyance or structure).
 Bond: $4,000.

-• Stephanie Lynn Cain, 39, 4100 block of North Dekle Avenue, North Port.
+• Stephanie Lynn Cain, 39, 4100 block of N. Dekle Ave, North Port.
 Charge: domestic battery causing bodily harm.
 Bond: none.

 • Christopher Davis, 36, 4100 block of Butterfly Lane, North Port.
 Charges: domestic battery and battery on a person aged 65 or older.
 Bond: none.